TheHive-Project/TheHiveDocs/migration-guide.md

 ## From 3.0.x to 3.0.4

 The version 3.0.4 of TheHive comes with new MISP settings to filter which event can be imported.
-Please refer to (MISP event filters)[admin/configuration.md#73-Event-filters] configuration section.
+Please refer to [MISP event filters](admin/configuration.md#73-Event-filters) configuration section.
 The schema of data has been changed in Cerana to integrate dashboard.
 At the first request, TheHive will ask you to migrate the data.
 A new index (the_hive_13 by default) will be created then.
 See
 [Updating](admin/updating.md).

 ## From 2.13.x to 3.0.0

 The schema of data has been changed in Cerana to integrate dashboard.
 At the first request, TheHive will ask you to migrate the data.
-A new index (the_hive_12 by default) will be created then.
+A new index, called the_hive_12 by default, will be created then.
 See
 [Updating](admin/updating.md).

 ## From 2.13.0 or 2.13.1 to 2.13.2